stephenwade/festival/README.md

 ## Local Development

 - Run `cd frontend` to change to the frontend directory.
-- Run `npm ci` to install the required npm packages.
+- Run `yarn` to install the required packages.
 - Add media files to the `media/` folder and add the information to `media/sets.json`.
 Use `media/sets-sample.json` as a guide to format your `sets.json` file.
-- If you add images, run `npm run imagemin` to convert them to WEBP.
+- If you add images, run `yarn imagemin` to convert them to WEBP.
-- Run `npm start` to serve the application locally.
+- Run `yarn start` to serve the application locally.

 ## Sample Media